 Following Hot Rize’s disbanding in 1990, Frank worked for a variety of artists including Lyle Lovett before becoming road manager and monitor engineer for multiple Grammy-winning Alison Krauss and Union Station.
 This close association lasted from 1994 to the end of his life.
 In off-time from Krauss, he toured with world-renowned dobro player Jerry Douglas and with Dan Tyminski, still doing occasional Hot Rize reunion dates.
 In 2002 he provided critical sound and organizational support to the two history-making “Down the Mountain” tours, involving many artists.

 Although Frank never attended college, he became one of the leading sound engineers in the traditional acoustic music circuit.
 He was especially valued for his depth of knowledge and understanding in a field where true experts are relatively few.
 He learned his skills through hands-on experience and mentoring, fueled by his dedication to excellence.
 Although at first he had wanted to be a performing artist, he channeled his skills to enable many musicians to reach their audiences effectively, through his sound engineering and road managing.
 Throughout his career, Frank was appreciated for his straightforward, friendly manner and his clear desire to help everyone and everything he could.
 He was well-loved and highly respected far and wide by those with whom he worked.
 Frank Edmonson’s story is an inspiration to all who strive to achieve a meaningful life.
 It is particularly appropriate to the students at MSU Denver, many of whom are struggling to establish themselves and to transform their futures.
-Like Frank, Many MSU Denver students find ways to have significant involvement and impact on others’ lives, which they may never have imagined before attending MSU Denver.
+Like Frank, many MSU Denver students find ways to have significant involvement and impact on others’ lives, which they may never have imagined before attending MSU Denver.
 The Edmonson Scholarship is particularly appropriate for MSU Denver because of its Modified Open Door status, providing educational opportunities to all high school graduates, regardless of their previous levels of achievement, and MSU Denver’s sister institution status with UCD, at which course work in sound engineering is offered.
-The purpose of the Fund is to provide scholarships that support students who demonstrate outstanding promise as a sound engineer at MSU Denver.